Notre-Dame-de-Grâce: Education

-The Commission scolaire de Montréal (CSDM) operates Francophone public schools.
+The Centre de services scolaire de Montréal (CSSDM) operates Francophone public schools.

 The administrative offices of the English Montreal School Board (ESMB), which operates Anglophone public schools in this borough, are located in Notre-Dame-de-Grâce.
 The EMSB operates 40 primaries, 17 secondaries and 32 other learning institutions with a total student population of 38,000.

 There are numerous private and public educational institutions within the community: